gitops-lcm/gitops-poc/README.md

 > **Note:**
 > This deployment guide is to understand the bigger picture of the implementation of this project.
 And following this guideline it can be replicated manually.
-> For the poc purpose GitHub workflow tools used to automate the manual process.
-Which can be achieved similar way using another VCS tools (e.g. gitlab, bitbucket).
+> For the poc purpose GitHub workflow (refer to ``.github/workflows/`` ) tools used to automate the manual process (only when used GitHub as VCS).
+But, the same can be achieved similar way using another VCS tools (e.g. gitlab, bitbucket).

 ## Tools used